NicolaiFinstadLarsen/cs50p/Week-9-project/README.md

 I am plotting something, and I figuered I could just use time, not date.
 But that did not work.
 I need to format my x axis.

+In the end I found a pandas function that I could use to both format a column to include both date and the time of day, aswell as format the order of the date and time, and fill the time to always have 4 digits.

+# Thats it